-ATO is recognized by the IRS under section 501(c)(3) as a tax-exempt, scientific NGO.
-ATO is incorporated in Massachusetts, USA.
+ATO is recognized by the IRS under section 501(c)(3) as a tax-exempt, scientific NGO incorporated in Massachusetts, USA.

 Together, the United States and Mexico support one-third of the freshwater turtle species on Earth.
 Over 137 terminal taxa—species, subspecies, and evolutionarily significant lineages—occur in diverse habitats across the continent.

 Most species of North American turtles are of conservation concern, threatened by a range of factors including forest and wetland fragmentation, pathogens, and collection of adult turtles for pet markets.
 In order for viable, functional populations to persist, it is necessary to incorporate the best available science into cooperative conservation planning.

 American Turtle Observatory is a network of scientists, researchers, agencies, communities, and landowners responding to conservation opportunities in focal landscapes and developing conservation strategies for widespread species of concern and restricted-range species.
 We hope you'll join us or donate now to support ATO's important programs.